favonia/cloudflare-ddns/docs/designs/features/provider-target-validation.markdown

 # Design Note: Provider Target Validation

-Read when: changing provider-side IP acceptance, rejection, output shape, or raw target-data contracts.
+Read when: changing provider-side IP acceptance, rejection, output shape, or raw-data contracts.

-Defines: the observable raw target-data contract for providers.
+Defines: the observable raw-data contract for providers.

 Does not define: provider-specific discovery mechanisms, provider syntax, resource ownership, or reconciliation ordering.

 ## Goal

-Give providers one observable contract for the raw target data they hand to lifecycle derivation.
+Give providers one observable contract for the raw data they hand to lifecycle derivation.

 ## Core Model

-Providers operate per requested IP family and return one family-specific raw target-data state for that run.
+Providers operate per requested IP family and return one family-specific raw-data state for that run.

-- one state means the raw target data is unavailable for that run
+- one state means the raw data is unavailable for that run
-- the other means the raw target data is known for that run
+- the other means the raw data is known for that run

-The raw target data is modeled as a family-scoped set of CIDR prefixes.
+The raw data is modeled as a family-scoped set of CIDR prefixes.

 Provider mode determines whether the known raw-data state may carry an empty result: